Abdulrehmanghani/Computer-Pointer-Control/README.md

 ## Benchmarks
-Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.
+Include the benchmark results of running multiple model precisions.
- The Performance tests were run on HP Laptop with **Intel® Core™ i3-8350K CPU @ 4.00GHz × 4** and **16 GB Ram**
+ The Performance tests were run on **Intel® Core™ i3-8350K CPU @ 4.00GHz × 4** and **16 GB Ram**

-#### CPU

 | Properties  | FP32        | FP16        | INT8        |
 | ------------| ----------- | ----------- | ----------- |